Tudat/tudat/tutorials/jsonInterface/customJsonApp.rst

 In practice, this means that :literal:`resetBodies` must be called after :literal:`resetIntegratorSettings` and :literal:`resetSpice`, and :literal:`resetPropagatorSettings` must be called after :literal:`resetBodies` and :literal:`resetExportSettings`.

-Thus, to avoid undefined behaviour, rather than overriding the :literal:`updateSettingsFromJSONObject` method, one would override just some of the virtual methods called therein.
+Thus, to avoid undefined behaviour, rather than overriding the :literal:`updateSettings` method, one would override just some of the virtual methods called therein.
 It is recommended to call the original implementation inside the custom implementations of these methods, and then provide additional steps.
 For instance, before the :literal:`main` function:

 .. code-block:: cpp
   :linenos: